-A course which situaties and compares the political institutions, cultures, and processes of states in a variety of world regions.
+A course which situates and compares the political institutions, cultures, and processes of states in a variety of world regions.
 Special attention is paid to the comparison of non-Western regions, including Africa, Asia, and Latin America.
+Offered every semester.

 This course offers an introduction to the world economy, international trade, and economic development, designed especially for non-economics majors.
 Foundations of international markets and trade, comparative advantage, foreign investment, international inequality, and the study of international institutions such as the IMF, the World Bank, and the World Trade Organization will form key components of the class.